PoshoDev/Frame/README.md

 # Frame
-🖼️ Pretty borders for your Python scripts!
+🖼️ Pretty interfaces for your Python scripts!